 Location.
-43° 30.995′ N, 88° 27.071′ Touch for map.
+43° 30.995′ N, 88° 27.071′ W. Marker is in Theresa, Wisconsin, in Dodge County.
+Marker is on South Milwaukee Street (State Highway 175) 0.1 miles north of Bonduel Street, on the right when traveling north.
 Marker is mounted on the right corner of the stone retaining wall in front of the building.
+Touch for map.
 Marker is at or near this postal address: 217 South Milwaukee Street, Theresa WI 53091, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 World War II (approx. 3.1 miles away); Wisconsin’s First Iron Smelter (approx. 4.6 miles away); Hollenstein Wagon and Carriage Factory (approx. 4.8 miles away); Soldiers and Sailors Monument (approx. 4.9 miles away); The Mayville White Limestone School Building (approx. 4.9 miles away); Berthold "Pete" Husting (approx. 4.9 miles away); Allenton Iron Bridge (approx. 8˝ miles away); War Memorial (approx. 9.1 miles away).

 Also see . . .
 Solomon Juneau, Founder of Milwaukee.
-An article from Wisconsin's French Connection.
-It includes a short biography of Solomon Juneau, the history of the house and town, and includes historical photos.
-(Submitted on October 20, 2010.)
+An article from Wisconsin's French (Submitted on October 20, 2010.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 13, 2010, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 1,194 times since then and 3 times this year.
+It was originally submitted on October 13, 2010, by Paul Fehrenbach of Germantown, Wisconsin.
+This page has been viewed 1,489 times since then and 135 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on October 13, 2010, by Paul Fehrenbach of Germantown, Wisconsin. • Syd Whittle was the editor who published this page.